Microsoft Surface Pro 8 notes

 ## **Limitations on number of simultaneous displays**

-Including the built in laptop display, I've only every been able to use 3 displays connected to the Surface Pro 8.
-Even if I connect 4 (using a dock) only a maximum of 3 displays will be used by the Surface Pro 8.
+Including the built-in display, I've only ever been able to use 3 displays connected to the Surface Pro 8.
+Even if I connect 4 through a dock, the Surface Pro 8 only uses a maximum of 3.

 ## Using drawing tablets with the Surface Pro 8

-Because the Surface Pro uses its own pen technology (N-TRIG) and its own pen (Surface Slim Pen 1) some people ask if there is any problem when using a traditional drawing tablet with the Surface Pro.
+Because the Surface Pro uses its own pen technology, some people ask whether there is any problem using a traditional drawing tablet with it.

-My experience is that The Surface Pro has worked seamlessly with drawing tablets once you install the tablet driver.
-The fact that the surface pro has its own pen features does not interfere with the drawing tablet.
+My experience is that the Surface Pro works seamlessly with drawing tablets once you install the tablet driver.
+The fact that the Surface Pro has its own pen features does not interfere with the drawing tablet.
 Nor does the drawing tablet interfere with the Surface pen.

 I've used every brand of tablet successfully: Huion, XP-Pen, Xencelabs, etc.